cybercongress/cybercongress/ecosystem/Cyber Homestead doc.md

 If successful, it will produce the `tmkms` executable located at:
 `./target/release/tmkms`.

-##### KMS configuration
+#### KMS configuration
 After compiling, we should create a settings file - `tmkms.toml`, the `secret_connection.key` file and adjust cyberd node settings.

 First of all, we need to generate a connection key that will be used for communication with the Ledger device.
-To do this `cd` to the directory with tmkms executable and run the following (path to save the file is optional):
+In order to do this `cd` to the directory with tmkms executable and run the following (path to save the file is optional):

 ```py
 cd <your_KMS_directory>/target/release/